- عربي

 Fourth, the U.S. vision of a new Middle East, embraced by Israel, involves not only territorial expansion but also the establishment of a network of alliances and economic dependencies across the region.
 The recently announced India-Middle East-Europe Economic Corridor (IMEC)—introduced during the 2023 G20 Summit in New Delhi—supports this overarching objective.29 While it serves the strategic goals of participating countries, the IMEC chiefly benefits the U.S. in its competition with China.
 It seeks to transform the geopolitical landscape of the Middle East in favor of U.S. and Israeli interests through an ambitious plan that expands access to clean energy and strengthens trade connectivity and economic ties between India and Europe via the Arabian Gulf, Jordan, and Israel.30 Despite claims about its potential to “unlock sustainable and inclusive economic growth”,31 the IMEC is expected to marginalize the economic roles of regional powers like Egypt, Iraq, Turkey, Iran, and Syria.

 To be sure, the intensification of war and geopolitical tensions in Gaza and Lebanon, coupled with divisions over the Russian war in Ukraine, presents significant challenges for the Rio G20 summit.
 The urgent need for effectively coordinated climate action adds another layer of complexity to the discussions.
 Analysts predict that 2024 may be one of the most unpredictable years for the G20, raising concerns that the summit could end in discord.32 Unless G20 leaders genuinely reaffirm their commitment to upholding human rights, beginning with the unequivocal condemnation of war crimes, stopping the armament of aggressive states, and placing sanctions on them, there can be no assurance that geopolitical conflicts will be addressed with justice and accountability at their core.
-Talking about the human rights component of a just climate transition in a world that has foretaken its humanity and plundered and destroyed the environment would amount to mere hypocrisy.
+Talking about the human rights component of a just climate transition in a world that has forsaken its humanity and plundered and destroyed the environment would amount to mere hypocrisy.

 1. Lebanese Ministry of Public Health.
 Facebook page.
 Link

 2. D. Brennan (October 4, 2024).
 Israel's offensive in Lebanon has displaced 1.2 million, prime minister says.
-Abc news.
+ABC news.
 Link

 3. OHCHR (September 30, 2024).
 UN experts alarmed by Israel-Lebanon conflict, strongly condemn escalation and urge immediate protection for civilians.
 Link